Nazgulbunny/The-300-days-Agile-challenge-/README.md

 - Use this format to describe the user story "as a < type of user > I want to < do something > so that < I can archieve something >" .
 - Add acceptance criteria as a checklist to the user stories, these will represent the tasks to be completed to match the definition of done.
 When all those checklists are marked the user story can be considered done (You can add checklist in GitHub with this syntax - [ ]).
 - Put as final acceptance criteria the result obtained by completing the user story, it can be a photo, it can be a link to a certificate it can be a list of exercises complete correctly or anything else that can show your archived result.
-- After create a project with 4 columns:
+- Than create a project with 4 columns:
   - Project backlog
   - Sprint to do
   - In progress
   - Done
-- Add the user's stories you have created in the backlog column, this will represent your initial commitment for the 300 days challenge.
+- Add the user's stories you have created in the backlog column, this will represent your initial commitment for the 333 days challenge.
 Keep in mind that the backlog is a living creature, so it might be possible that you will remove users stories from there or that you will add more user stories or milestones as soon as the challenge goes on.
 - After that think carefully about how many of these user stories you will be able to complete in a sprint(2 weeks).
   - Not worry at the beginning you won’t be able to understand correctly how many user stories or tasks you will be able to  accomplish because more you will work iteratively, more you will learn about your speed and you will learn to chose every time the right amount of user stories.
 - When all this is done you can start the challenge and start working on the sprint user stories.